virajpatel4/virajbookstore/README.txt

-Solved the errors in Startup.cs... error was IUnitOfWork not implemented or inherited in UnitOfWork.cs file (public class UnitOfWork : IUnitOfWork) now heading towards 2.3 modified upsert.cs
+Solved the errors in Startup.cs... error was IUnitOfWork not implemented or inherited in UnitOfWork.cs file (public class UnitOfWork : IUnitOfWork) now heading towards 2.3 modified upsert.cs added the asp action to the Index.cshtml page navigate to category> create> New Category refresh the application by using @title variable when modified upsert.cshtml added @section to scripts
+Created Upsert POST action method in the CategoryController.cs Added Save() method to the IUnitOFWork interface remoed some methods like _db.SaveChanges()method in the CategoryRepository.cs and moved _unitOfWork.Save() method with the return RedirectToaction method.
 2022-11-18

+Added the API call for httpdelete in the categorycontroller.cs added the delete functionality in category.js with onclick event Added delete fuction code. but having issue when i hit IIS express, new category button doen't works it works only manuualy!
+2022-11-23